November 1 HOPE

 As an athlete approaches a game, it is important to have confidence in his preparation.
 Without this preparation, doubt might exist in the back of an athlete’s mind about handling situations.
 This doubt can lead to a loss.
 Preparation is the key to confidence.
 As a follower of Christ, preparation is key to handling life’s challenges.
 Without preparation, life’s situations can be overwhelming and lead to failure.
 Preparation can bring confidence.
 How are you preparing to face life’s challenges?

 As an athlete, you can earn the right to be heard by your coach.
 If you are regularly not paying attention or not following the coaches’ instructions, he will not listen to you when you have advice.
 When you have proven that you are listening, you gain favor that will benefit you in the future.
 This parallels walking with God.
 If we don’t obey God, how can we expect Him to answer our prayers?
 When our lives are characterized by obedience, then God delights in answering our prayers.
-Is your life reflecting obedience to God?
+In what areas of your life are you reflecting obedience to God?

 November 14 MY HELP

 Athletes love to have another player around them to rely on when the going gets tough.
 This player can sometimes help them overcome a bad situation and stand with them when the going gets tough.
 When this player is not there, the game gets more challenging.
 For Christians, our help is found in the Lord.
 We can rely on him when the going gets tough.
 Without Him, all of our situations will be more difficult.
 There is not a situation that God can’t handle.
-Is God your help when times get tough?
+Share a situation in your life when God helped you through a tough time.

 November 15 RESCUE

 As an athlete, there will be moments when you need the help of your teammates.
 If you haven’t been there for other players and haven’t been following the team rules, you can find yourself alone when things get tough.
 As a follower of Christ, we can count on the Lord’s help in tough times because of our obedience to Him.
 If our lives are not characterized by following His rules, we may find ourselves alone when times are tough.
-Are you preparing for the challenges ahead with obedience today?
+What areas of obedience have been improving in?

 November 16 REFRESHING

 One thing that athletes cherish is refreshment.
 In the middle of a game, something to drink, rest, and getting out of the weather can recharge both the physical and emotional energy of the athlete.
 This refreshing can improve the performance of the athlete for the rest of the game.
 The same is also true for Christians.
 Life can wear you down and make you tired.
 God can come and provide refreshing for you that will give you renewed physical, emotional, and spiritual energy.
-Have you experienced the refreshing of the Lord?
+Describe what the refreshing of the Lord means to you?

 November 17 SECURITY

 Athletes in many countries travel with security guards.
 These people are paid to keep them safe from those who would harm them.
 With the security in place, the athlete is free to focus on playing his sport.
 Without trusted security, the player would always be distracted, and his level of play would decline.
 As a Christian, there is never a doubt about whether we have a trusted security guard.
 God is always there, and He never sleeps.
 God does not ask for money.
 He only asks for obedience.
-Are you secure in His protection?
+How has God protected you in the past?

 November 18 TEAM SUPPORT

 For an athlete being part of a team brings an extra benefit.
 Those who cheer for one player on that team are cheering for them all as well.
 The cheering they hear for the one player encourages them all because they are part of the team.
 As a Christian, you are part of a team as well.
 When our brothers in Christ are doing well, it should encourage us too.
 We should encourage our other team members to know that, at times, we will need some encouragement as well.
-Are you encouraging other Christians?
+Name five people you are encouraging?

 November 19 HOME

 If you want to put a smile on an athlete’s face, tell him he is headed home.
 It is an interesting phenomenon.
 Players perform better, and their teams win more at home than on the road.
 Even a tired athlete is happy to be headed home.
 It is truly something to look forward to.
 A Christian should also be looking forward to going home.
 A home is a place of great joy, and all of life’s struggles will be over.
 For a Christian, there is truly no place like home.
-Are you looking forward to going home?
+Decribe what heaven means to you.

 November 20 DIRECTION

 For an athlete, there often comes a moment when things aren’t going well, and if things don’t change, the game will be lost.
 It is at that moment that the athlete will look to the coach for direction and encouragement.
 From the coach, they look to find something to turn the game around.
 As a follower of Christ, we also have times when life is not going well, and things are bad.
 In these moments, we can look to the Lord to change the situation.
 Many times He will ask us to change things to improve the situation.
-Who do you look to when it seems like all is lost?
+What things in your life might God ask you to change?

 November 21 MOST VALUABLE PLAYER

 Every athlete wants to have a player on his team that you can count on when it gets tough.
 This is the guy that you call the most valuable player.
 The one that without him, you don’t stand a chance.
 You take courage just from his presence.
 For the Christian, the Most Valuable Player is Jesus.
 He is always there.
 You can count on Him when the going gets tough.
 He always knows what to do.
 With Him on your side, you are never defeated.
-Who are you putting your trust in?
+What are you trusting God for right now?

 November 22 RELIABLE

 For an athlete, one thing that brings confidence is finding reliable teammates.
 Having a reliable coach who is consistent in all areas helps an athlete know what to expect.
 Competent referees who call the sport consistently adds confidence.
 Also, having teammates that you can count on bringing the level of confidence to a higher level.
 For the follower of Christ, knowing that we can rely on God gives us the confidence to face all the trials of life.
 This confidence translates into hope.
-Are you relying on God to face the trials of life?
+How do you face the trials of life when they come?

 1 Peter 1:1-12

 Any athlete can be so bound up with their emotions that it hinders their performance.
 Feelings of fear, in particular, can bring about failure.
 These emotions can become a heavy burden that is difficult to bear and hard to get rid of.
 For the Christian, there is the same struggle with your emotions.
 Feelings of fear and failure can bring you down.
 However, the assurance of acceptance by God can set us free from these fears for the Christian.
-Are you relaxed and free from your fears?
+Name some fears that God has helped you overcome?

 1 Peter 1:13-2:10